etjabajasphin/Image-Transformation/README.md

 # Image-Transformation
 ## Aim
-To perform image transformation such as Translation, Scaling, Shearing, Reflection, Rotation and Cropping.
+To perform image transformation such as Translation, Scaling, Shearing, Reflection, Rotation and Cropping using OpenCV and Python.

 ## Software Required:
 Anaconda - Python 3.7